 For IoT firmware monitoring, you may monitor things like the number of reboots (both hardware and software reboots), memory usage, and driver-level error codes.
-For example, if the firmware is experiencing excessive software reboots, then perhaps there is a bug in the code that you may need to fix using an Over-The-Air (OTA) update.
-If the memory usage crosses a threshold, you may need to disable some low priority tasks until memory usage is back below the threshold.
+For example, if the firmware is experiencing excessive software reboots, then perhaps there is a bug in the code that may require an Over-The-Air (OTA) update.
+If the memory usage crosses a threshold, teams may need to disable some lower priority tasks until memory usage is back below the threshold.

-Depending on your use case, there may be other metrics you should monitor.
-For example, consider an application where your device is in sleep mode when idle and switches to active mode on user interaction.
+Depending on your use case, there may be other metrics that should be monitored.
+For example, consider an application where the device is in sleep mode when idle and switches to active mode on user interaction.
 The time taken to transition from sleep mode to active mode is an application-specific metric.

 IoT Monitoring: Network Monitoring

 IoT data flows need to be monitored for errors.
 For network monitoring, you should track metrics like latency, packet errors, number of connection timeouts, jitter, and retransmissions.